ChatScript/ChatScript/WIKI/ChatScript-Advanced-Output-Manual.md

 ## Output cannot have rules in it

-Output script cannot emed another rule inside it.
+An output script cannot embed another rule inside it.
 Output is executed during the current volley whereas rules (like rejoinder rules) may be executed in a different volley.
 Therefore this is illegal: